Irfan Sajjad

 Irfan Sajjad is a Bangladeshi model and actor.
 His break came when he won the 2013 season of reality show Fair and Handsome – The Ultimate Man.
 Since then he has appeared in numerous TV programs and several films.

+Early life

+Sajjad was born on 5 January 1989 in the Mohra Ward of Chittagong.
+He went the A.L.
+Khan High School in Chittagong and later studied at the Chittagong City College.

 Career

-After winning reality show Fair and Handsome – The Ultimate Man, in 2013, Sajjad started his career as an actor in the last scene of telefilm Bhalobashar Golpo by Mabrur Rashid Bannah.
+After winning the reality show Fair and Handsome – The Ultimate Man in 2013, Sajjad started his career as an actor in the last scene of telefilm Bhalobashar Golpo by Mabrur Rashid Bannah.

 He went on to act in many other telefilms and drama serials.

 Sajjad made his big screen debut in director Alvi Ahmed's 2015 film U-Turn.
 His second film, released in 2016, was Mushfiqur Rahman Gulzar's low-budget Mon Jane Na Moner Thikana.
 He co-starred with Bidya Sinha Mim in Tania Ahmed's Bhalobasha Emoni Hoy, which was released on 27 January 2017.